 American Bible Society Longitudinal Collaboration

 In November 2022, the American Bible Society began a longitudinal study on the levels of scripture engagement, human flourishing, hope, and stress in Adult & Teen Challenge students, graduates, & staff.
 In the first round of data collection, Adult & Teen Challenge participants in the study reported levels of scripture engagement and human flourishing equal to or higher than the average American.
 Adult & Teen Challenge participants reported lower stress levels after graduation.
 They also reported higher levels of hope, whether they were still in the program or post-graduation.
-The next round of national data will be available in Fall 2023.
+In the second round of data, we found similar results, graduates continue to engage with Scripture more than the average American and experience higher levels of human flourishing than the average Scripture-engaged American.

 2019 National Outcomes Study